Refugee School Impact Grant

 - Provide technical assistance and training on grant related issues.

 - Offer district-community partnerships opportunities for training, professional development and additional materials and/or resources to enhance service delivery.

 - Evaluate the project’s effectiveness on student performance and integration.

 - Monitor performance of RSIG projects.

-There are nine school districts and fifteen community organizations that serve refugee school children and/or their parents to achieve the following goals:
+There are eight school districts and fifteen community organizations that serve refugee school children and/or their parents to achieve the following goals:

 - Ensure refugee student’s high academic performance and successful integration.

 - Strengthen the skills, knowledge, and competence of parents, schools, and community based organizations for the benefit of refugee children.